kubeshop/testkube/docs/docs/articles/testkube-cli-docker.md

 ### 2. Building from Source

-If you prefer to build the Docker image from source, you can clone the Testkube CLI repository from GitHub and build it locally using goreleaser, the provided Dockerfile and the Makefile.
+If you prefer to build the Docker image from source, you can clone the Testkube CLI repository from GitHub and build it locally using GoReleaser, the provided Dockerfile and the Makefile.
 Follow these steps:

 1. Clone the Testkube CLI repository: